OffensivePython/Nscan/README.md

 ```

 # Write your Own Nscripts
-Every nscan script has to have a run() function, that takes two arguments:
+Every nscan script should have a run() function, that takes two arguments:

-queue: This is a queue where your script receives ip:port
+queue: queue where your script receives ip:port

 event: This tells your script that Nscan is completed the scan, and waiting for your script to finsish before it exits